bgbaroo/express-demo/src/api/auth/README.md

 ## JWT authentication

-[JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) is one of the most popular strategy for authention.
+[JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) is one of the most popular strategy for authentication.

 It is stateless by design, which means that it does not store states, so features like logging out cannot be implemented entirely using JWT.